 With a strong IT sector and an active space program, India is sometimes spoken of as an emerging superpower.
 On the other hand, endemic poverty persists.
 India ranks 127th in the UN human development index, has the largest number of undernourished people of any country in the world, and four-fifths of the population lives on less than two dollars a day.
 However, its standard of living is expected to rise sharply in the 21st century.
 The national literacy rate is rising too, and is currently at 64.4%, although women lag far behind men.

-Projects Abroad India has its office in the capital city New Delhi.
-There is a great deal that can be done to help people in New Delhi.
+Projects Abroad India has its office in Jaipur, where there is a great deal that can be done to help people.
 Volunteers can get involved with several different service projects and internships, including helping care for children in orphanages or teaching English and other subjects in schools.

 To live in India is to participate in a lifestyle that is unlike anything you’ll experience in North America.
 The most mundane tasks often become adventures.
 Everything is colorful and nothing is predictable.
 Life – especially in urban areas – is truly chaotic.
 The sights, sounds, and smells that greet you in each new place will overwhelm your senses.